FengYen-Chang/DeepSpeech.OpenVINO/demo/README.md

                         Optional.
 Specify a target device to infer on.
 CPU, GPU, FPGA, HDDL or MYRIAD is acceptable.
 The demo will look for a suitable plugin for the device specified.
                         Default value is CPU
-  -a ALPHABET, --alphabet ALPHABET
-                        Required.
-Path to a alphabet file.
 ```

 Running Demo